 “The coupe is also home to healthy Strzelecki koalas, providing critical genetic diversity after koalas were brought from islands following their near-extinction in Victoria.
 They are so important, private forestry company HVP would not allow this logging operation in its forests.”

-“This is totally opposite to the green platitudes Radial Timber uses to sell its cladding to Australian architects and designers, who buy this product in good faith, and would no doubt be mortified if they could see where the timber comes from.”
+“This is totally opposite to the green platitudes Radial Timber uses to sell its cladding to Australian architects and designers, who buy this product in good faith, and would no doubt be mortified if they could see where the timber comes from,” she says.

-The group has written to the ACCC, calling for the regulator to take action against Radial Timber on the grounds of false and misleading advertising.
+The group says it is calling on the regulator to take action against Radial Timber on the grounds of 'false and misleading advertising'.

 Image: Vic Forests moved into Alberton West State Forest on Hedley Range Road this morning / Friends of Alberton Wests Forest vai Facebook.